-When the users are not at their workstations, they can access their GroupWise mailboxes from a web browser by using GroupWise WebAccess or on a tablet device by using GroupWise WebAccess Mobile.
-See Setting Up GroupWise WebAccess (Legacy).
+When the users are not at their workstations, they can access their GroupWise mailboxes from a web browser by using GroupWise Web on another desktop, a tablet device, or on a mobile phone.
+See Planning Your GroupWise Web Install.

 Users can also synchronize GroupWise data to their mobile devices.
 See Using the GroupWise Mobility Service to Synchronize GroupWise Data to Mobile Devices.